vohuynhquangnguyen/portfolio.codes-and-bytes/projects/linear-regression/readme.md

 To sum up, in practice we usually construct the Cook's distance-versus-leverage plot to determine which data point is potentially an outlier.

 #### Utility of the model
 In the context of linear regression, the utility of a model is the significance of regression.
 In other words, it represents how well our model describes the relationship between the response and the predictor.
-To analyze the utility of a linear regression model, we analyze variance (ANOVA):
+As mentioned above, to test the significance of regression in the context of SLR, we conduct the t-test on the slope parameter and/or the test on the correlaition coefficient.
+In addition to these two tests, a general approach is to conduct the analysis of variance (ANOVA).
+The ANOVA consists of the following steps:
 * We first partition the total variability in the response variable $\mathbf{y}$ into two meaningful components:

 $$